 Many people ask about Mayan coffee or Mexican coffee, a drink service that they light on fire.
 They have their own version here called “sexy coffee“.
 It is a production and something fun to get at the end of your meal.
 They will bring a cart to your table and start heating everything up.
 Three liquors are used and then the magic happens!
 They light it on fire and pour it back and forth.
 In the end you end up with a strong and delicious drink.
 It cost about $11USD.

 Did you know you can also eat here for just a few dollars for lunch?
-Here is what they offer.
+Daily for only 75 pesos.

 Open everyday from 12:00 noon until 11:00pm or until the last customer leaves.